AndreeaMica/Proiect-TM/README.md

 ## 1. Introduction

-This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM browser application.
+This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM browser application, Job section from Admin Module.

    ### 1.1   Project Objective